fluid-checkout/fluid-checkout/readme.txt

 * **Local pickup**: hide shipping address when a local pickup shipping method is selected.

+* **International phone number**: format and validate phone fields on the checkout and account pages based on the country.

 Future features:

+* Edit cart at checkout
+* Account matching, let registered customers complete the purchase without logging in and attach the order to their account
+* Delayed account creation
 * More layout and design options
-* Delayed account creation
-* Account matching, let registered customers complete the purchase without logging in and attach the order to their account
-* Edit cart at checkout
 * Customize checkout steps and fields
 * ... and a lot more smaller features.